Top 3 Best Lathes For Bowl Turning In 2023

 • No electronic speed control

-SHOP FOX W1704 1/3-Horsepower Benchtop Lathe (Best Budget Wood Lathe)
+(Best Budget Wood Lathe)

 Made of cast iron, this machine is designed to fit nicely on a workbench.
-It’s electric motor has a 1/3 horsepower capacity, variable speed, and the speed ranges from 700 to 3,200 RPM.
+Its electric motor has a 1/3 horsepower capacity, variable speed, and the speed ranges from 700 to 3,200 RPM.
 The infinitely variable speed (from 700 to 3200 RPM) is advantageous when turning different kinds of wood.

-With a 13-inch distance between centers and an 8-inch swing above the bed, this lathe is well suited to creating various turning projects.
+To sum up, with a 13-inch distance between centers and an 8-inch swing above the bed, this lathe is well suited to creating various turning projects.

 • 700 – 3,200 RPM spindle speed